- Possess an upper second (2.1) UK BEng/BSc Hons or MSc/MEng degree in a relevant engineering, physics, or chemistry related subject.

 - Have UG level skills and understanding of laser devices and molecular spectroscopy.

-Funding is provided for full tuition fees for UK students, along with a generous stipend of ~£15,6090, and a £5000 research support grant for equipment and travel costs for the duration of the project.
+Funding is provided for full tuition fees for UK students, along with a generous stipend of ~£20,000 in first year and increasing per year, and £5000 research support grant for equipment and travel costs for the duration of the project.

 Dr Michael Lengden (email email@example.com)

 Candidates interested in applying should first email firstname.lastname@example.org for an informal discussion (via email or Zoom).
 Thereafter, they should submit their CV, academic transcript, and a covering letter outlining their suitability for the position, to him.
 Following review of the application submissions, selected candidates will be invited for interview.
 Application submission deadline is 8 May 2021.
 The project will start on 1 October 2021.